TomAgatchi/WePlayPortable/README.md

 How to use
 ----------

-First, edit *config.json* in order to make this work.
+Edit *config.json* to set the port, cheater password, and rom to play.
+This makes use of enhanced javascript (ejs).
+* title: Displays this text on the master

-* port: Port number for the server (env.PORT is prioritary) (default: 3000)
+* port: Port number for the server (default: 3000)
-* url: URL with the IP of the server (default: http://127.0.0.1)
 * allowed_inputs: Specify wich inputs are allowed. (default: basic GameBoy inputs)
-* rom: File name for your GameBoy rom.
+* rom: File name for your GameBoy or GameBoy Color rom.
 Relative path (default: 'rom.gb')

-Install modules

-`npm install`
+* cheatsalt: salt used in cheater.ejs
+* cheatpwd: password to enter for cheater screen

+1. Run RunServer.bat on windows or RunServer.sh on mac\linux
+2. Start the master by going to <serverIP>:<port>/master
+3. Connect one or more players by going to <serverIP>:<port> and selecting a user name.
+4. [optional] Troll everyone playing by connecting to cheater (<serverIP>:<port>/cheats) and type in the password.
+This allows you to flood   the emulator with inputs, save state, load state, fast forward up to 33x normal speed, and edit specific memory addresses corresponding with a few good cheats if you're playing pokemon red or blue.
+The cheater does not display the screen and does not support holding buttons down, or pressing multiple buttons at once.
+Normal players do.

 Launch the server